-At step 2, the panel analyses the budget, its justification and the requested contribution of the proposals, which are being considered for funding.
+At Step 2, the Panel analyses the budget, its justification and the requested contribution of the proposals, which are being considered for funding.
 Recommendations for reduction of the requested grant may be made if some expenses (excluding salary costs) are not considered fully justified or needed (the analysis is done case-by-case, cuts across-the-board are not allowed).
 Such recommendations must be documented and explained in the panel comments for each proposal concerned, based on an analysis of the resources requested and necessary to carry out the work.

-After the step 2 meetings have finished for all panels, the results from the different panels are consolidated into one call ranking list based on the 'normalised accumulated budget'.
+After the Step 2 meetings have finished for all Panels, the results from the different Panels are consolidated into one call ranking list based on the 'normalised accumulated budget'20.
 The highest ranked A scored proposals are invited for grant preparation until the entire call budget is spent.
 The remaining proposals recommended for funding may be funded by the ERC if more funds become available.

-All applicants whose proposals have been evaluated at step 2 receive an information letter, together with an Evaluation Report including the ranking range of their proposal among the proposals evaluated by the panel, the panel score, the panel comment and the individual reviews given by each reviewer.
+All applicants whose proposals have been evaluated at Step 2 receive an information letter, together with an Evaluation Report including the final panel score, the ranking range of their proposal among the proposals evaluated by the panel, the panel comment and the individual reviews given by each reviewer.